yorifuji/azure-functions-line-weather-map-bot/README.md

-# azure-functions-line-echo-bot
+# About

-Azure Funtions App for LINE echo Bot
+Azure Funtions App for LINE weather map Bot